 To unreconcile each transaction separately, select the check box in the Reconcile column.
 This removes the tick and reconciles the transaction.

 Finish the reconciliation

 We mark all transactions as reconciled so they are not included in another reconciliation.

 Find details of completed reconciliations from the Reconciliations tab.

 If you have made a mistake and need to edit a reconciled transactions, you can edit certain information, otherwise delete the transaction and re-enter it.

-You can edit the Reference, Description, and Ledger Account Read more from Edit reconciled transactions
+You can edit the Reference, Description, and category Read more from Edit reconciled transactions

 To change to a date outside the reconciliation period, delete the transaction and re-enter it.
 Read more from Edit reconciled transactions.